Planning a France road trip? Want ideas for the best regions or places to visit? Here are 11 of the best, just waiting to be explored…

 When is the best time to visit the Pyrenees on a road trip?

 Winters aren’t overly long in the Pyrenees, but they’re pretty much reserved for winter sports (like downhill and nordic skiing) between November and the end of April.
-Come during late spring and summer to get the best of the Pyrenees when it's not covered in snow!
+Come during late spring and summer to get the best of the Pyrenees when it’s not covered in snow!
 If you are planning a winter motorhome trip, read this to make sure you’re prepared.

 Depending on how much you love the outdoors and what activities you want to sample, you could spend anything from a weekend to a two week holiday exploring the Pyrenees and all it has to offer.